 What is quantum technology?

-Quantum technology works on the principles of quantum mechanics that include quantum superposition and quantum entanglement.
+Quantum technology works on the principles of quantum mechanics which include quantum superposition and quantum entanglement.
 We explained what quantum superposition is—what it does is create an infinite range of possibilities.
-This is great especially for quick simultaneous and parallel calculations.
+This is great, especially for quick simultaneous and parallel calculations.
 Quantum entanglement is the connection of two atoms, where the change in the properties of one atom results in the change of the other as well.
-Quantum technology leverages superposition and entanglement to enhance the probability of measuring the correct answer.
-It tremendously speeds up the process of problem-solving.
-That’s the reason quantum computers are gaining popularity lately.
-Along with this, companies are investing heavily in this technology.

 Examples of quantum technology